‘Stranger Things’ Season 2: Is Will Going To Turn Into A Monster?

 Warning: This article may contain Stranger Things Season 2 spoilers.

 Viewers didn’t see a lot of Will Byers (Noah Schnapp) in the first season of the hit Netflix thriller, Stranger Things, but the storyline revolved around him.
-After he disappeared while biking home from his friend’s house in the first episode, his family and friends spent the next 7 episodes tracking him down.
+After he disappeared while biking home from his friend’s house in the first episode, his family and friends spent the next seven episodes tracking him down.

 Of course, it turns out Will had been snatched into a mysterious dimension known as the Upside Down by a monster called the Demogorgon.
 He is finally rescued, but in one of the final scenes of the finale, he is shown vomiting slimy little monsters into the bathroom sink before returning calmly to the kitchen table to eat dinner with his mom, Joyce (Winona Ryder), and brother, Jonathan (Charlie Heaton).